telerik/maui-docs/knowledge-base/gauge-rangesdefinition-gradientstop-bindable-properties.md

 ## Solution

 The properties inside the `GaugeRangesDefinition` and `RadGradientStop` classes are not bindable.
-If you want to apply binding you will need an attached property.
+To apply binding, use an attached property.

 The example shows how to apply binding for the `StartThickness` property inside the `GaugeRangesDefinition`.
 The approach is applicable for the other properties.